 If you don't manage to get hold of any wood then there are a few stalls where you can buy bags of firewood.
 Please don't resort to burning plastic.
 The smoke is toxic and it stinks!
 Even paper drinking cups are covered in wax which is pretty unpleasant when it burns.

-The main Information Point, can be found at the central Meeting Point.
+The main Information Point, can be found opposite William's Green at the central meeting point.
 This is open 24 hours a day from Wednesday morning right through to Monday evening.
 You will find additional Information Points to the left hand side of both the Pyramid and Other Stages, in the Park, close to the entrance to the Greenpeace Field and also at Pedestrian Gate A near the Bus Station.
 These are open from 8am until midnight from Wednesday to Sunday.